IIIF-Commons/biiif/README.md

 This is where custom annotations come in.
 Just create a file `my-annotation.yml` in the canvas directory and set the desired properties in that.

-For example, here is a `my-comment.yml`:
+For example, here is `my-comment.yml`:

 ```yml
 motivation: commenting